openvinotoolkit/openvino/docs/articles_en/about_openvino/prerelease_information.md

    * Fixed #18786 “OpenVINO Wheel does not install Debug libraries when CMAKE_BUILD_TYPE is Debug #18786” with PR #19197
    * Fixed #18731 “[Bug] Wrong output shapes of MaxPool” with PR #18965
    * Fixed #18091 “[Bug] 2023.0 Version crashes on Jetson Nano - L4T - Ubuntu 18.04” with PR #19717
-   * Fixed #7194 “Conan for simplifing dependency management” with PR #17580
+   * Fixed #7194 “Conan for simplifying dependency management” with PR #17580

    **Acknowledgements:**